wsp-for-aws/wsp-cluster-configuration/README.md

 The configuration within the repository is structured as follows:

 ```
 clusters/                                # The root directory for all cluster configurations
 └── {cluster-name}/                      # The specific cluster to be configured (dev, staging, internal, production)
     ├── application-set.yaml             # The ArgoCD ApplicationSet that automatically creates and deletes ArgoCD Applications for the cluster
     │
     ├── cluster-wide/                    # The directory for cluster-wide resources
     │   ├── kyverno-policies/            # Global WSP policies
     │   ├── {resource-name}.yaml         # ClusterRole, ClusterRoleBinding, CiliumClusterwideNetworkPolicy, etc.
     │   └── kustomization.yaml           # The kustomization for cluster-wide resources
     │
     ├── defaults/                        # The directory for resources common for all application namespaces
     │   ├── {resource-name}.yaml         # Namespace, RoleBinding, ResourceQuote, CiliumNetworkPolicy, etc.
     │   └── kustomization.yaml           # The kustomization for default resources (intended to be used as a base for namespaces)
     │
-    └── namespaces/                  # The list of namespaces within the cluster to be configured
+    └── namespaces/                      # The directory for namespace configurations
+        ├── application/                 # The directory for application namespaces
-        ├── {namespace-name}/        # The specific application namespace (leika, lumin, report-portal)
+        │   └── {namespace-name}/        # The specific application namespace (leika, lumin, report-portal)
         │       ├── {resource-name}.yaml # Any namespace-scoped resource (optional, if needed)
         │       └── kustomization.yaml   # The kustomization for namespace resources (can import defaults, patch them and/or add new resources)
+        └── system/                      # The directory for system namespaces (kube-system, wsp-system, etc.)
             └── wsp-system/              # The system namespace with internal WSP configuration (required resources)
 ```

 This structure allows you to manage cluster-wide resources, default resources, and application resources separately on